GamesCreed

 The Mind Place is the depiction of Saga’s thoughts that involve analysing discovered clues to help her solve the main mystery.

-The mind place also allows you to view found manuscripts, found radio broadcasts, found television shows, and various maps that have been collected.
+The Mind Place also allows you to view found manuscripts, radio broadcasts, television shows, and various maps that have been collected.
 Plus, it’s a place where you can upgrade your weapons.
 After collecting clues in Alan Wake 2, you must correctly assemble them on the case board to be able to progress the story.

-As for Alan Wake, he has his own version but has lesser content, and it’s called ‘writer’s room’.
-The writer’s room is where Wake tries to recreate his reality with objects he collects.
+As for Alan Wake, he has his own version but has less content, and it’s called ‘writer’s room’.
+The writer’s room is where Wake attempts to recreate his reality using objects he has collected.
 Instead of a pinboard, he uses a chalkboard that he calls his “plot board” to brainstorm his ideas on how to distort the world surrounding him.

 As Alan explores other places, he’ll find a number of inspirations for his story.
 The writer’s room also has a radio for you to listen to radio shows, watch television shows you’ve gotten, and you can view the maps you’ve found.